cxalem/framework-kit/packages/client/README.md

 ## Wallet helpers

-Use `createWalletStandardConnector` to wrap Wallet Standard apps and register them with `createWalletRegistry`.
+Start with connectors: `phantom()`, `solflare()`, `backpack()`, and `autoDiscover()` return Wallet Standard-aware connectors you can pass to `createClient` or `createWalletRegistry`.
+Wrap additional wallets with `createWalletStandardConnector` before registering.
 The registry powers `client.actions.connectWallet` and the React hooks package, but you can also query it directly to build your own selectors.

 ## Scripts